kennyfraser/wp-sync-test/_pages/dcos-1-3.md

 # <a name="known-issues"></a>Known Issues and Limitations

-*   The Service and Agent panels of the DCOS Web Interface won't render over 5,000 tasks.
-If you have a service or agent that has over 5,000 your browser may experience slowness.
-In this case you can close said browser tab and reopen the DCOS web interface.
+*   The Service and Agent panels of the DCOS web interface won’t render over 5,000 tasks.
+If you have a service or agent with over 5,000 tasks, your browser may run slowly.
+If this happens, close the browser tab and reopen the DCOS web interface.
 *   IPv6 must be disabled for all nodes.
 For more information, see <a href="https://wiki.centos.org/FAQ/CentOS7#head-8984faf811faccca74c7bcdd74de7467f2fcd8ee" target="_blank">How Do I Disable IPv6</a>.
-*   All of DCOS master nodes must have resolvable hostnames, and the system resolver library must not do AAAA record lookups.
+*   All DCOS Master nodes must have resolvable hostnames, and the system resolver library must not do AAAA record lookups.
 *   See additional known issues at <a href="https://support.mesosphere.com" target="_blank">support.mesosphere.com</a>.

  [1]: https://github.com/mesosphere/mesos-dns/releases/tag/v0.4.0